conroy9068/p3-Python/README.md

 * Your dependencies must be placed in the `requirements.txt` file
 * Do not edit any of the other files or your code may not deploy properly

+## Technology Used
+- Python
+    - Used to create the application

+- Heroku
+    - Used to deploy and host the application

+- Github
+    - Used to store the code

+- Visual Studio Code
+    - IDE used to write the code

+- Git
+    - Used to push the code to Github and create version control

 ## Creating the Heroku app

 When you create the app, you will need to add two buildpacks from the _Settings_ tab.
 The ordering is as follows: